Human Resource Development

 Strengthening On-site Capabilities (Training for production specialists)

-In addition, we actively participate in outside skills competitions including the Skill Grand Prix and have achieved excellent results.
-In fiscal 2022, two Kawasaki employees won medals in the Hyogo Monozukuri (production) Skill Competition.
+In addition, we actively participate in outside skills competitions, including the Skill Grand Prix and Hyogo Monozukuri (production) Skill Competition, achieving excellent results.
+In fiscal 2023, our employee placed second in the lathe category of the Hyogo Monozukuri (production) Skill Competition.
+In the Skill Grand Prix, we also took home one silver and bronze medal each, as well as the “Fighting Spirit” Prize.

-Fiscal 2022 Medal Results
+Fiscal 2023 Medal Results

-Competition Category Result
+Competition Event Result

 To reinforce the leadership of production site supervisors, we provide senior foreman training and foreman training.
 For young employees, we provide basic training programs on KPS* and quality control in which they learn about Kawasaki’s production systems.